T-RC/RCPilotTable/README.md

 ## Project background

-Initially, I did not see an issue with the tables at my [local AMA field](https://www.triplecreekrc.com) [facebook page](https://www.facebook.com/share/1CnncBL3pf/?mibextid=wwXIfr).
+Initially, I did not see an issue with the tables at my local AMA field.
 They are a common design, made of affordable materials and mostly construction wood.

 ![](/drawings%20and%20images/IMG_9917.png)